CyberEthicalMe/blog-articles/ckoi5iopu0g3bqcs12gl7amlg.md

 # Debugging

-> 🔔 `CyberEthical.Me` is maintained purely from your donations - if you would like to boost the community, consider one-time sponsoring at the 🍻 [Buymeacoffee](https://www.buymeacoffee.com/asentinn) or use the [Sponsor](https://blog.cyberethical.me/sponsor) button.
+> 🔔 `CyberEthical.Me` is maintained purely from your donations - consider one-time sponsoring on the [Sponsor](/sponsor) button or 🎁 [become a Patron](https://www.patreon.com/bePatron?u=57522747) which also gives you some bonus perks.

 Now that we know what to look for, let's try `strace ./passphrase` and `ltrace ./passphrase`.